 Yes.
 There are a couple of reasons for this.
 The deciduous trees are a little easier to work on as they do not have any leaves.
-They are lighter and there is less clean up at the end.
+They are lighter and there is less cleanup at the end.
 The biggest reason though is there is a lot less demand for tree services in winter.
 With an over-supply of companies and a low demand, tree companies will bid lower and lower prices to win the work.
-This put you in pole position to get some great quotes on your tree job.
+This puts you in a pole position to get some great quotes on your tree job.

 You can try, but in most cases the tree service will need to come out and view the job first.
 Every tree is different and so is the difficulty or ease to remove.
 A tree contractor will need to take into consideration not only the tree itself, but also the access, location on property and obstacles around the tree.
 This is impossible to quote from a photo or a description over the phone.

-Generally the answer is no. If the tree has fallen in a storm, your home owners insurance will cover it, but if it is healthy and you just want it remove, you are going to be hard pressed to find someone willing to work for free.
-Tree service companies are expensive to run as they have large overheads with insurance and labour costs.
+Generally, the answer is no. If the tree has fallen in a storm, your homeowner’s insurance will cover it, but if it is healthy and you just want it removed, you are going to be hard-pressed to find someone willing to work for free.
+Tree service companies are expensive to run as they have large overheads with insurance and labor costs.
 They will need to charge you to do the work to make a living.